Chase’s 2020 Cash Back Calendar

 It’s not always easy to maximize your cash back with a rotating bonus card, but you can improve your chances if you plan ahead.
 For example, shift the timing of planned purchases, such as holiday gifts or new clothes.
 Or buy gift cards during a 5% bonus period, and then use those gift cards throughout the year.

-No matter the category, check Chase’s merchant list to see which ones are excluded from the 5% bonus.
+No matter the category, check Chase’s merchant list to see exactly which types of purchases or retailers are excluded from the 5% bonus.